 And if you find a new job that requires you to relocate--you may be eligible to deduct your moving expenses.
 Deductible moving expenses will cover the cost of transporting yourself and your personal effects to the new area, and in some cases, the cost of renting a storage unit for your household items.

 Remember, when you file with TurboTax, you don’t need to know a thing about taxes.
-We’ll ask you simple questions and guide you step by step to help you get your biggest tax refund.
+We’ll ask you simple questions and fill out all the right forms for you.